Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Evaluation Results

-We evaluate the effectiveness of existing log-based anomaly detection (LAD) methods on our \chimera-generated dataset.
+We evaluate the effectiveness of existing ITD methods on our \chimera-generated dataset.
 The average performance of each method is summarized in Table \ref{tab:rq2}.
 Overall, existing ITD methods can identify most insider threats, but their performance varies substantially.
 While they achieve strong results on the \cert dataset, their performance fluctuates by as much as 20\% on \dataset, highlighting the increased complexity and challenge presented by our dataset compared to the purely simulated \cert logs.
 Notably, Chimera-Finance emerges as the most challenging scenario, suggesting that internal threat behaviors within financial institutions are more deeply concealed than in other contexts.
 This finding underscores the urgent need for the development of more robust ITD methods tailored to real-world environments.

-Furthermore, we also examine how well existing ITD methods generalize when faced with distributional shifts.
-To this end, we train ITD models on one dataset (e.g., Chimera‑Tech) and evaluate them on another (e.g., \cert).
-The detailed results are presented in Table~\ref{tab:rq3}.
+Furthermore, we evaluate the generalization capability of existing ITD methods under distributional shifts.
+Specifically, we train each ITD model on one dataset (e.g., Chimera-Tech), and evaluate it on a different dataset (e.g., \cert).

-The findings are compelling.
-The first conclusion is that the distribution shift substantially undermines model performance.
-For instance, in the DS‑IID evaluation, the F1-score drops by 49.1\% when comparing performance from the in-distribution scenario (on \cert) to the out-of-distribution scenario (Chimera‑Finance).
-This dramatic performance decline underscores the critical need to develop methods that are robust to distribution shifts within the ITD domain.
-Comparing datasets further highlights that models trained on \cert exhibit poor generalization to \dataset, which typically results in 100\% false positive rates, thereby underscoring the limitations of systems trained solely on synthetic data when deployed in realistic settings.
+As shown in \autoref{tab:rq3}, distributional shifts significantly degrade the performance of existing ITD models.
+For example, the F1 score of DS-IID drops by 49.1\% when evaluated out of distribution on Chimera-Finance compared to in-distribution performance on \cert, highlighting the need for ITD methods that are robust to distributional shifts.
+Moreover, models trained on \cert show poor generalization, often yielding FP rates approaching 100\% when deployed in other environments, which exposes the limitations of ITD systems trained solely on synthetic datasets.